the-release/the-release.github.io/NOTES.md

 - [ ] Submit the site to be showcased on https://nextjs.org/showcase
 - [ ] Add a console.log message inviting people to contribute
 - [ ] Add a lighthouse check in the CI
+- [ ] Add a html checker in the CI

 # Features